jina-ai/jina/docs/datatype/image/small-images-inside-big-images/formulating-problem.md

 ```

 Oh, because we use the ranker, we will need something to help us retrieve original parent documents by IDs.
-Well that can be any storage executors.
-Actually [Jina Hub](hub.jina.ai) includes many storage executors but in this
+Well that can be any storage executor.
+Actually [Jina Hub](https://hub.jina.ai) includes many storage executors but in this
 tutorial, we will build our own storage executor.
 Since this executor should store parent documents, we will call it
 the `root_indexer`.
 Also, since we need it in the query Flow, we also have to add it to the index Flow.
 One more note,
-this root_indexer will index documents as they are, so it makes sense to put it in parallel to the other processing
+this `root_indexer` will index documents as they are, so it makes sense to put it in parallel to the other processing
 steps (segmenting, encoding,...).

 Now, the technology behind this executor will be [LMDB](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).

 ```{admonition} See Also